lelandshir/profiles-rest-api/README.md

 #### Test PUT/PATCH/DELETE
 - Delete to see the delete response, and likewise for PUT
-- for the PATCH method: use `raw` data - we provide only the fields to be updated as a json string in the editor: `{"someKey":"someValue"}`
+- For the PATCH method: use `raw` data - we provide only the fields to be updated as a json string in the editor: `{"someKey":"someValue"}`

+### 7. Intro to View Sets:

+##### Objectives:
+- What a Viewset is
+- Create a simple viewset
+- Add URL Router
+- Add create, retrieve, update, partial_update, and destroy functions
+- Test Viewset